Alex-Huleatt/BC-Frameworks/moods/README.md

 If you return null, you do not swing.
 Also, if you return the same class of mood, you will also not swing.

-###transfer(Mood m)
-This is called when you are swinging to a new mood.
-Because update() has already been called, and the *new* mood is the one getting called to act, we might want to transfer over variables that are expensive to calculate.
-This allows some level of persistance between Moods, but ideally this shouldn't really be used for permanent variables, just ephemeral ones.

 ###act()
 The bread and butter of each mood, this is the function where you want to put all the stuff that modifies your robot's state.